adg30/arch-pc-build/README.md

 ## 4. Technical & Compatibility Justification

-* **CPU (Intel Core i9-14900K):** The i9-14900K was chosen as it is Intel's flagship consumer processor, offering the highest single-core clock speeds essential for maximum FPS in gaming.
-Its 24 cores and 32 threads also provide massive multi-core performance for streaming or content creation, fitting the "extreme" build requirement.
+* **CPU (Intel Core i9-14900K):** Chosen for its class-leading single-core speeds, which maximize FPS in modern games.
+With 24 cores and 32 threads, it also handles heavy multitasking such as streaming and rendering.
+This ensures the CPU won’t bottleneck future GPUs, making it both powerful now and reliable for the next several years.

-* **Motherboard (MSI MAG Z790 Tomahawk):** This Z790 motherboard offers strong power delivery (VRMs) necessary to handle the high power draw of the i9-14900K.
-It features the required LGA 1700 socket, DDR5 RAM support, and a PCIe 5.0 x16 slot to provide maximum bandwidth for a top-tier graphics card.
+* **Motherboard (MSI MAG Z790 Tomahawk):** Selected for its strong VRM power delivery, essential for the i9-14900K’s high power draw.
+It supports DDR5 memory, PCIe 5.0 GPUs and SSDs, and WiFi 6E, providing both stability today and upgrade paths for upcoming hardware generations.

-* **CPU Cooler (Arctic Liquid Freezer III 360):** The i9-14900K is known to produce significant heat.
-As such, 360mm AIO liquid cooler is required for effective thermal management, preventing performance throttling and allowing the CPU to maintain its high boost clocks.
+* **CPU Cooler (Arctic Liquid Freezer III 360):** A 360mm AIO liquid cooler is necessary to keep the i9-14900K’s high thermals under control.
+This prevents thermal throttling, maintains boost clock speeds, and ensures quieter, more stable long-term operation.

-* **RAM (Corsair Dominator Titanium 64GB DDR5):** A 64GB kit of high-speed DDR5 RAM was selected for ultimate future-proofing and extreme multitasking.
-6000MT/s with a CL30 latency hits the "sweet spot" for performance on the Intel platform, ensuring fast data access for the CPU.
+* **RAM (Corsair Dominator Titanium 64GB DDR5):** Offers both high frequency and low latency, optimizing performance on Intel’s platform.
+The 64GB capacity far exceeds current gaming requirements but provides future-proofing for large games, content creation, and multitasking workloads.

-* **GPU (GEFORCE RTX 5080 ASUS PRIME OC):** The RTX 5080 is the centerpiece of this "extreme gaming" build, chosen for no-compromise 4K performance.
-Powered by the Blackwell architecture, its 16GB of GDDR7 memory provides the bandwidth for maximum settings in AAA titles.
-Crucially, the ASUS PRIME OC model was selected for its 304mm length, ensuring a perfect fit within the spacious Meshify 2 case.
-We didn't choose the RTX 5090 due to its deminishing returns and steep price (double that of the 5080).
+* **GPU (GEFORCE RTX 5080 ASUS PRIME OC):** The centerpiece of the build, the RTX 5080 delivers uncompromising 4K gaming performance, backed by NVIDIA’s latest Blackwell architecture and 16GB of fast GDDR7 VRAM.
+We chose the 5080 over the 5090 because while the latter offers higher performance, it costs nearly double, giving diminishing returns for our “extreme entry-level” scope.

-* **Storage 1 (WD BLACK SN850X 4TB):** A high-capacity 4TB NVMe SSD was chosen as the primary drive for ultra-fast boot times and game loading, taking full advantage of the Z790 motherboard's PCIe Gen4 M.2 slots.
+* **Storage 1 (WD BLACK SN850X 4TB):** A top-tier Gen4 NVMe SSD with blazing 7300MB/s speeds, ensuring ultra-fast boot, game loads, and file transfers.
+Its 4TB capacity supports large modern game libraries and future storage demands without compromise.

-* **Storage 2 (TeamGroup Vulcan Z 2TB):** A 2TB SATA SSD provides a cost-effective solution for mass storage, housing a large library of games or media files without occupying a primary M.2 slot.
+* **Storage 2 (TeamGroup Vulcan Z 2TB):** Provides cost-effective secondary storage for games and media.
+While slower than NVMe, it’s still far faster than HDDs and avoids consuming valuable M.2 slots.

-* **Power Supply (Corsair RM1200x SHIFT 1200W):** A 1200W Gold-rated PSU was selected to safely and efficiently power the high-wattage i9-14900K and RTX 5080.
-This provides ample headroom for peak power spikes and ensures system stability, which a lower-wattage unit could not guarantee.
+* **Power Supply (Corsair RM1200x SHIFT 1200W):** Provides stable, efficient power delivery with ATX 3.0 and PCIe 5.0 readiness.
+Its 1200W capacity ensures stability even under peak GPU/CPU spikes and leaves headroom for future upgrades, making it safer than lower-wattage alternatives.

-* **Case (Fractal Design Meshify 2):** The Meshify 2 was strategically selected to prioritize superior airflow and spacious component compatibility.
-A critical factor was its massive 467mm GPU clearance, which easily accommodates our RTX 5080 and ensures excellent airflow around the system's most powerful components.
+* **Case (Fractal Design Meshify 2):** Offers exceptional airflow and internal space, which is critical for cooling extreme-performance components.
+With a 467mm GPU clearance and support for a 360mm radiator, it comfortably fits the RTX 5080 and AIO cooler while leaving room for expansion.

-* **Case Fans (Lian Li Uni):** The Lian Li Uni Fan pack was selected to elevate the system's cooling and aesthetics beyond the stock configuration.
-These premium fans will be configured to maximize directed airflow across all critical components.
-Aesthetically, their unique daisy-chain system reduces cable clutter and the included controller synchronizes the RGB lighting, creating a clean, visually cohesive look that is appropriate for a premium, "extreme-tier" build.
+* **Case Fans (Lian Li Uni):** Improve airflow beyond stock fans, keeping components cooler and quieter under load.
+Their daisy-chain design reduces cable clutter, and the included controller syncs RGB lighting for a cleaner, more premium look consistent with the extreme-tier build.

 ---